pdevis/test_web5/content/about/index.md

   This is done in a way that allows the user to use quality assured code, while most of the complexities are handled behind the scenes.
 This simplifies dealing with uncertainties for experienced and less experienced users alike.

-## 💡 Why is CoMet Toolkit relevant?
+## 💡 Why is the CoMet Toolkit relevant?

   To ensure credible and reliable interpretation of data, the associated uncertainty information ought to be provided.
 Oftentimes it is made up of a multitude of sources combined through the processing chain.
 Each source affects the final product at varying levels.